Avidei/win-radio-master/README.md

 shutting down
 ```

-This problem is caused by the user-agent.
+This problem is caused by the user-agent. <br>
 If you use for instance VLC ("VLC/2.2.6 LibVLC/2.2.6"), the stream works

 ## License